Showing posts with label Biting criticism. Show all posts

 3. Former President Truman

 After former President Truman had left office and retired from public life, if we borrowed a time machine from Doraemon, raided his home, arrested him, brought him to Japan, and put him on "trial," could we find him "guilty" of a criminal offense?
-Like former President Roosevelt, he committed various acts of mass murder, including indiscriminate city bombings and attacks on civilian ships like the Seikan Ferry, but it is believed that he would not at least deny ordering the dropping of the atomic bomb.
+Like former President Roosevelt, he committed various acts of mass murder, including indiscriminate city bombings and attacks on civilian ships like the Seikan Ferry, but it is believed that he would not at least deny ordering the dropping of the atomic bombs.

 Since the Meiji era, Japanese criminal law has adopted the "personal principle" when it comes to the crime of murder.
 "Personal principle" is the antonym of "Territorial principle," and is the idea of punishing people based on their attributes.
 Simply put, when a "Japanese national" is murdered, Japanese jurisdiction applies (Japan can exercise its state power to arrest and detain suspects and have them appear in court) no matter where on Earth the crime occurred, what nationality the perpetrator is, or where on Earth the perpetrator hides (if the perpetrator flees to a place outside of Japanese territory, the statute of limitations stops running from that point on).